Centre for Environment, Heritage and Policy (CEHP)

 Description

-- To use the Centre’s extensive links with industry partners and policymakers to facilitate knowledge transfer and research impact.
+- To use the Centre’s extensive links with industry partners and policymakers to facilitate knowledge transfer and generate research impact.

 - To increase research capacity by supporting the recruitment of doctoral students and early career researchers.